Aloysius Pang sustained chest, abdominal injuries during SAF training exercise: MINDEF

 The Singapore Armed Forces (SAF) Operationally Ready National Serviceman, who holds the rank of Corporal First Class (National Service), was participating in Exercise Thunder Warrior.

-MINDEF had said on Sunday that Pang was being monitored in a high dependency unit after undergoing surgery at Waikato hospital, Hamilton.
+MINDEF had said on Sunday that Pang was in a high dependency unit after undergoing surgery at Waikato hospital, Hamilton.

-Arrangements were made for Pang's next-of-kin to be flown to New Zealand.
+Arrangements have been made for Pang's next-of-kin to be flown to New Zealand.

 An investigation is ongoing to determine the cause of the incident.